The library will be closed Monday, May 29th for Memorial Day. We will be open again on May 30th.

 Below is a summary of the procedure for requesting library records available under the Michigan Freedom of Information Act.
-(The library’s Freedom of Information Act Policy can be accessed here.)
+The library’s Freedom of Information Act Policy

 How to make a request – All requests must be submitted in writing to:

 Bridgman Public Library

 4460 Lake Street

 Requests should be as specific as possible, so that the library can make a reasonable effort to find and identify the requested document.
 The written FOIA request must be dated, signed by the requester, and include contact information in case the request needs clarification.

 Understanding the library’s response – The library’s FOIA Coordinator will respond to written request in five business days in one of the following ways:

 Certain library records, such as those that identify patrons or the material they check out, are exempt from disclosure under the Michigan Freedom of Information Act.
 The library will observe this and other exemptions provided for in the Michigan Freedom of Information Act when responding to requests.